-\\\ Includes any beginning of year adjustment.
+Includes any beginning of year adjustment.

-\\\\ Covered Payroll represented above is based on pensionable earnings provided by the employer.
-Payroll was assumed to increase by the 2.80 percent payroll growth assumption for fiscal years ended June 30, 2022; 2.75 percent payroll growth assumption for fiscal years ended June 30, 2018-21; 3.00 percent payroll growth assumption for fiscal years ended June 30, 2014-17.
+Covered Payroll represented above is based on pensionable earnings provided by the employer.
+Payroll was assumed to increase by the 2.80 percent payroll growth assumption for fiscal years ended June 30, 2022 and 2023; 2.75 percent payroll growth assumption for fiscal years ended June 30, 2018 through 2021; 3.00 percent payroll growth assumption for fiscal years ended June 30, 2014 through 2017.